-As discussed above and through further discussion, the Committee recommends the following:

-- 1. Adopt Upland Design's Concept Design, attached as Exhibit B, as the concept design for the Beach and Bluff. - 2.
-Develop operational and maintenance costs associated with improvements identified in the Master Plan and communicate to residents. - 3.
-Maintain transparency by sharing information to the community and Committee about the Master Plan and improvements through e-newsletters, website and brochure. - 4.
-Seek short and long term grant and charitable funding, labor and materials as needed to implement the concept design plan. - 5.
-Integrate green environment initiatives and sustainable practices. - 6.
-Research and evaluate whether wind/solar energy can be integrated as part of the improvements. - 7.
-Minimize potential human/dog conflicts on the new North Beach included in the Concept Design set forth on Exhibit B with a separate path for dogs and owners and/or stair system. - 8.
-Maintain night sky lighting as part of Master Plan. - 9.
-Coordinate improvements with NSSD and pursue NSSD funding for bathrooms, screening, yacht club and any areas impacted by any NSSD. - 10.
-Adopt the following policies and procedures through resolutions and implement the following necessary steps to restore and maintain the Bluff: - Adopt the Committee's Mission Statement and Guidelines as the Bluff Maintenance and Restoration Policies of the Park District. - Conduct a tree survey using GPS mapping to show where healthy, native trees are located vs. diseased or soon to be diseased ash or non-natives species.
+As discussed above, as to the improvements, the Committee recommends the adoption by the Board of Upland Design's concept design plan attached as Exhibit B as the concept design for the Beach and Bluff to be implemented over the near and long term.
+As part of the Master Plan, the Advisory Committee recommends staff present operational and maintenance costs associated with the Master Plan.
+The Committee recommends continue being transparent and sharing information to the community and Committee about the Master Plan and improvements.
+The Committee recommends that the Park District seek out short and long term grant and charitable funding, labor and materials as needed to implement the concept design plan and the following bluff maintenance and restorations.

+In addition, as to Bluff Maintenance and Restoration, the Committee recommends the following policies and procedures be adopted and actions be taken by the Board:

+- Adopt the Committee's Mission Statement and Guidelines as the Bluff Maintenance and Restoration Policies of the Park District. - Conduct a tree survey using GPS mapping to show where healthy, native trees are located vs. diseased or soon to be diseased ash or non-natives species.
 This will help show what the Bluff will look like if all ash and non-native species are removed and will help with envisioning view sheds that may be created just through removal of these trees.
-This mapping can be used as a tool going forward.
+Can be used as a tool going forward.
 The three current primary view sheds are to be maintained (north end at Mountain, south end and middle at Center Ave and just north of Center) with secondary view sheds maintained and created by removal of invasive species and infested ash, limbing up of large trees and controlling the understory, with a view towards maintaining the rare full canopy forest found on our Bluff.
 Significant cutting of native, mature, healthy trees is not contemplated in the near or long term as significant cutting has occurred over the past 10 years.
 Areas bordering the view sheds will require new young native tree plantings due to the advanced age of many trees on the Bluff.
 Openings allowing light on the Bluff and any areas near or under new stairway configurations will need to be aggressively managed to cultivate native plants and eliminate non-native species.